1 Kent Road

 Mon-Wed closed; Thu 14:00 ’til 23:00; Fri 14:00 ’til 23:00.

-Opened to the public in April 2016, this small, friendly bar can be found within the Staggeringly Good brewhouse, tucked away on an industrial estate off Rodney Road.
+Opened to the public in April 2016, this bar can be found within the Staggeringly Good brewhouse, tucked away on an industrial estate off Rodney Road.
 The interior has been lovingly, and painstakingly, constructed by the brewery’s owners themselves and the attention to detail is remarkable.
 The company’s dinosaur theme features strongly here, with even the beer taps on the ‘megawall‘ being fashioned in the shape of various prehistoric creatures!
 Portholes punctuate the wall, through which a virtual aquarium can be glimpsed (or maybe a dinosaur or two!) and a large projector screen descends from the ceiling for the hosting of occasional film nights.
+A large screen (linked to the Untappd network) gives information regarding the beers available on the day.
 Furnishings consist of a large heavy-duty table, together with wooden cable drums on which to place your drinks.
 Seating is a mixture of bar stools and upturned kegs, upholstered with cushions.
+Plenty of additional outside seating is proivided for use in the Spring and Summer months.
 There is a dartboard in the left-hand corner.
 Piped music is played.
 Snacks, in the form of crisps and peanuts, are also available.
 Customers are welcome to bring in takeaway food to eat on site.

 At the front of house is a small bar counter, where two further beer taps can be found.
 This doubles as the brewery shop, from where visitors may purchase T-shirts, bottles, mini kegs and ‘growlers’ to take away.

 The brewery is an excellent and quirky addition to the Portsmouth beer scene and comes thoroughly recommended.

 Pub Operator: Staggeringly Good Beer